Aggregation with constant kernel under stochastic resetting: Introduction

-We will make the same assumptions as in the Smoluchovski model.
-The kinetics of the reactions does not depend on the shape of the aggregates of shapes, and the transport phenomena are fast enough for the concentration of aggregates of any size to be a well-defined function of time.
-With these assumptions, the concentrations evolves according to a set of coupled master equations, that induce a non-linear equation in the generating function.
-In this work we consider the simplest resetting prescription: between times $t$ and $t+dt$ every aggregate of size $k$ explodes into monomers, with probability $rdt$.\\
+We will make the same assumptions as in the Smoluchowski model: the kinetics of the reactions does not depend on the shape of the aggregates, and the transport phenomena are fast enough for the concentration of aggregates of any size to be a well-defined function of time.
+With these assumptions, the concentrations evolve according to a set of coupled master equations.
+These master equations induce a non-linear equation in the generating function of concentrations.\\

 In Section 2 we set the notations and work out the master equation induced by the resetting prescription.
 In Section 3 the total density of clusters is expressed as a function of time, which allows to solve the master equation as a Bernoulli equation.
-In Section 4 the stationary state is studied: in particular, the concentration of aggregates of all masses are expressed, and maximised in the resetting rate.
+In Section 4 the stationary state is studied: in particular, the concentration of aggregates of all masses are expressed, and maximised in the resetting rate. {{The limit of low resetting rate is shown to yield the Smoluchowski model}}.
 In Section 5 initial conditions consisting of aggregates of uniform size are studied.
-The second moment of the density is expressed as a function of time.
+To obtain an idea of the typical size of aggregates, the second moment of the density is expressed as a function of time.